-The data space can be linearly addressed as 32K words or 64 Kbytes using an Address Generation Unit (AGU).
 The upper 32 Kbytes of the data space memory map can optionally be mapped into program space at any 16K program word boundary defined by the 8-bit Program Space Visibility Page (PSVPAG) register.
 The program to data space mapping feature lets any instruction access program space as if it were data space.
 The data space also includes 2 Kbytes of DMA RAM, which is primarily used for DMA data transfers, but may be used as general purpose RAM.